LNSOTOM/fvc_composition/README.md

 You can find the whole dataset used for phase B in workflow:

-You can find a sample for the reference dataset and CNN modelling purpose (phase C):
+You can find a sample for the reference dataset and CNN modelling purpose for phase C:

 - [![DOI](https://zenodo.org/badge/DOI/10.6084/m9.figshare.27776145.v1.svg)](https://doi.org/10.6084/m9.figshare.27776145.v1)
   **Sotomayor, Laura (2024).
 Low vegetation site.** figshare.
 Dataset.